Greenhouse gas: Monitoring

 Greenhouse gas monitoring involves the direct measurement of atmospheric concentrations and direct and indirect measurement of greenhouse gas emissions.
 Indirect methods calculate emissions of greenhouse gases based on related metrics such as fossil fuel extraction.

 There are several different methods of measuring carbon dioxide concentrations in the atmosphere, including infrared analyzing and manometry.
 Methane and nitrous oxide are measured by other instruments, such as the range-resolved infrared differential absorption lidar (DIAL).
 Greenhouse gases are measured from space such as by the Orbiting Carbon Observatory and through networks of ground stations such as the Integrated Carbon Observation System.

 The Annual Greenhouse Gas Index (AGGI) is defined by atmospheric scientists at NOAA as the ratio of total direct radiative forcing due to long-lived and well-mixed greenhouse gases for any year for which adequate global measurements exist, to that present in year 1990.
 These radiative forcing levels are relative to those present in year 1750 (i.e. prior to the start of the industrial era).
 1990 is chosen because it is the baseline year for the Kyoto Protocol, and is the publication year of the first IPCC Scientific Assessment of Climate Change.
 As such, NOAA states that the AGGI "measures the commitment that (global) society has already made to living in a changing climate.
 It is based on the highest quality atmospheric observations from sites around the world.
 Its uncertainty is very low."

 Types of sources

 Natural sources

 The natural flows of carbon between the atmosphere, ocean, terrestrial ecosystems, and sediments are fairly balanced; so carbon levels would be roughly stable without human influence.
 Carbon dioxide is removed from the atmosphere primarily through photosynthesis and enters the terrestrial and oceanic biospheres.
 Carbon dioxide also dissolves directly from the atmosphere into bodies of water (ocean, lakes, etc.), as well as dissolving in precipitation as raindrops fall through the atmosphere.
-When dissolved in water, carbon dioxide reacts with water molecules and forms carbonic acid, which contributes to ocean acidity.
-It can then be absorbed by rocks through weathering.
-It also can acidify other surfaces it touches or be washed into the ocean.
+When dissolved in water, carbon dioxide reacts with water molecules and forms carbonic acid.
+It can then acidify the surfaces it touches, thereby be absorbed by rocks through weathering, or be washed into the ocean contributing to ocean acidity.